lzdrojewski/cat_herder/README.md

 - **Be one that cares**: Nothing really matters if people don't feel that you deeply care about their growth, success, and them as human beings.
 By deeply caring, you'll be fostering a strong sense of belonging, a holistic sense of ownership, and ultimately loyalty.
 Others come first, or in other words, we eat last!
 - **Think global, act locally**: Think in systems, a company is not a sum of all parts but the product of its interactions!
 We need everyone from everywhere in Jack Henry to be successful.
 A problem anywhere is a shared problem, and a win anywhere is a shared win!

-**Remember**: We run companies, manage processes and things, and lead people!

 ## Management Guiding Principles
 - Our #1 priority is our people.
 We'll always find time to attract, retain, coach, and lead our people while continually raising the bar, even when it is uncomfortable.
 We take it as an article of faith that it is the right decision long-term.
 - Customers are at the front and center of everything we do.